Learning to live alone can be very empowering – and expensive.

 There are many new ways to live in community, including homes clustered around shared areas in pocket neighborhoods; apartment complexes with common spaces; co-housing communities where residents share administration and chores; active adult communities; and senior independent living facilities that offer housing, food, activities and support services.

 Shared housing, or living with roommates, is becoming increasingly popular given the cost of most housing options today.
 Solo homeowners are opening their doors to like-minded housemates.
-Groups like the Golden Girls Network, Roomates4Boomers and Women Living in Community connect potential tenants with homeowners.
+Groups like Women Living in Community connect potential tenants with homeowners.

 House sharing also allows you to build your own micro-community where people live separately but together and watch out for each other.
 If you are looking for an encore business to start, creating a service that connects potential housemates could be a great idea!